underscoreio/essential-scala/src/pages/intro/writing-methods.md

 #### Consider the Input Type

 Our next technique is to look at the type of input parameters to the method.
 In this case we have a `Double`.
-We have established we need to create `Double`, so what methods can we call to create `Double` from out input.
+We have established we need to create a `Double`, so what methods can we call to create a `Double` from our input?
 There are many such methods, and here we have to use our domain knowledge to select `*` as the correct method to call.

 Thus we can write our complete method as